clelandlab/quick/docs/API References/mercator.md

 m.light()
 ```

 Plot the pulse sequence.
 Only `idata` will be plotted, and frequency and phase information are not shown on the plot.
+See [Mercator Protocol Tutorial](../../Tutorials/mercator/) for an example.